yast/yast-storage-ng/doc/boot-partition.md

     - size: [33MB, 200MB, 1GB]
     - fat32
     - mount at /boot/efi
-- if existing efi system partition is too small, delete and re-create
+- if existing efi system partition is too small, ~~delete and re-create~~ cross your fingers

 ppc
 ---